vlopatkin/iron-lambda/README.md

 iron-lambda deploy
 ```
 Builds a docker container, deploys it to docker hub and registers in IronWorker cloud.
+Make sure :
-Make sure you've logged to docker (see _docker login_ command) and has your Iron.IO project credentials in _./iron.json_.
+* you have logged to docker (see _docker login_ command) and has your Iron.IO project credentials in _./iron.json_.
-_iron.json_ file you can obtain on Getting Started page inside your IronWorker project (https://hud.iron.io/dashboard).
+This file you can obtain on Getting Started page inside your IronWorker project (https://hud.iron.io/dashboard).
+* you have specified a valid docker repository name in DOCKER_REPO_NAME variable of _./deploy.env_ file.

 ## Notes
 ### Windows Users